 Halloween is a fun day full of costumes, imagination and, of course, tons of candy.
-The COVID-19 pandemic may mean Halloween looks different this year.
-However, there are some low-risk ways you can still participate, such as having a Halloween party with the members of your household.
 Here are some tips to make your at-home party fun and healthy.

 Keep in mind, Halloween is just one day a year, and it's what kids eat every day that has the most impact on their nutrition and health.
 Instead of making candy and sweet treats off-limits, serve healthy snacks first, and bring out the sweet treats later when the kids have already filled up on more nutritious foods.
 One idea is to choose orange foods for the healthy options, such as carrots or baked sweet potato fries.
 Try adding green guacamole "slime" for a dose of heart-healthy unsaturated fat.

 For a heartier choice, try black and orange tortilla roll-ups made by layering lean roast beef and low-fat provolone or mozzarella cheese on a sun-dried tomato tortilla.
 (For a veggie option, use refried black beans instead of roast beef.)

 For those special sweet treats that you do allow, provide small portions.
 Choose fun-size — instead of full-size — candies, miniature cupcakes or muffins, and smaller cookies and brownies (think 2 inches).
 Serve each child rather than leaving treats out on a table in order to regulate how many servings each child consumes.